yding25/survey/README.md

 1,add the api to line 20

-2,change "/home/yan/Dropbox/survey" to your local path
+2,change "/home/yan/Dropbox/survey" in asp_gpt4.py to your local path

 ## after the perparation is done,do the following steps: